 The ancient fortified farmhouse, where our Culinary Adventure in Puglia takes place, is part of an expansive estate that has a long and storied history, one that includes stories of defending themselves against pirates.
 The property was expanded in 1600, and that’s when many of the olive trees were planted.
 Over the years, the property’s structure changed to accommodate the needs of the farm, and in the late 1700s, a chapel was added to the estate.

-No matter which masseria you decide to stay at, they’re steeped in history and gastronomic traditions; and, perhaps best of all, they’re a wonderful place to get to know the locals who are dedicated to the land and food of their home.
+No matter which of our cooking vacations in Italy you choose, if you decide to go to Puglia you will not be disappointed!
+The region is steeped in history and gastronomic traditions; and, perhaps best of all, it is a wonderful place to get to know the locals who are dedicated to the land and food of their home.